Queen & Adam Lambert returning to Birmingham in 2020

 More coverage:

-Tickets for the gigs at Arena Birmingham go on sale tomorrow.
+Tickets for the gigs at Arena Birmingham went on sale today.
 Prices start from £45.

 Queen and Adam Lambert completed a run of 25 huge shows across North America during the summer of 2019.